+1) Qualitative Standards (GPA Requirement):

-- 1) GPA Requirement - Students must maintain a minimum cumulative GPA of 60 - A final grade point average (GPA), or final grade, is calculated for each student who has completed the requirements of his/her studies.
-The International School will determine the components of the GPA and their relative weight.
-The method of weighting is the weighted average of the grades in accordance with the number of study hours. - TAU International is also responsible for checking each student's grade point average (GPA) at the end of each year. - 2) Pace of Completion Requirement - Students must progress toward the completion of their declared degree and must earn a final course grade of 60 as a passing grade for the course. - TAU International is entitled to terminate the studies of a student who has 5 failures in a course (including elective courses and incomplete grades).
-The student's status will then be considered as withdrawal.
+- Students must maintain a minimum cumulative Grade Point Average (GPA) of 60. - A GPA, or final grade, is calculated for each student who has completed the requirements of his/her studies.
+The Lowy International School will determine the components of the GPA and their relative weight.
+The method of weighting is the weighted average of the grades in accordance with the number of study hours. - The Low International School is also responsible for checking each student's GPA at the end of each term.

+2) Pace of Completion Requirement